 Evidence and Property Control

-The Property Room at the Bloomington Police Department holds approximately 40,000 pieces of evidence and recovered property.
-A full-time Property Technician maintains, collects and processes items inside the Property Room.
+The Property Room at the Bloomington Police Department holds approximately 60,000 pieces of evidence and recovered property.
+Two Property Control Specialists maintain custody and control of all inventoried property brought into the Bloomington Police Department.

 The Patrol Operations is the largest division and the core of the Bloomington Police Department.
 Patrol is generally the first assignment for new officers who work uniform patrol 24/7, responding to calls for service in the city.